asorbini/rticonnextdds-ros2-msgs/README.md

 All types in the variants are placed in separate packages to distinguish them from the originals:

-- `flat`: Flat-Data versions.
+- `ros2::flat`: Flat-Data versions.
-- `flat_zc`: Flat-Data/Zero-Copy versions.
+- `ros2::flat_zc`: Flat-Data/Zero-Copy versions.
-- `zc`: Zero-Copy versions.
+- `ros2::zc`: Zero-Copy versions.
-- `xcdr2`:versions forcing use of XCDR2 serialization format.
+- `ros2::xcdr2`:versions forcing use of XCDR2 serialization format.

 These types might not be compatible with their original versions, because of changes applied to them to make them conform